nmwsharp/geometry-central/docs/docs/surface/surface_mesh/internals.md

 A similar issue arises with deletion.
 When a mesh element is deleted, it would be too expensive to shift the indices of all subsequent elements.
 Instead, we simply mark the element as deleted, leaving a hole in our index space.
 Deleted halfedges and their edges are implicitly encoded by `heNext[he] == INVALID_IND`, while deleted edges and vertices are encoded by `vHalfedge[v] == INVALID_IND` and `fHalfedge[f] == INVALID_IND`.

 Thus at any point in time, some indices may be invalid elements, left from previous deletions, and other array entries might correspond to extra elements allocated during the last resizing, waiting to be used.
 In all iterators and counts, explicit logic ensures that invalid elements are skipped.
 Traversal functions do not need any such logic, as it should be impossible to traverse from a valid element to an invalid element.
-The `HalfedgeMesh::compress()` function is provided to re-index all mesh elements, and ensure a dense packing with no deleted elements.
+The `SurfaceMesh::compress()` function is provided to re-index all mesh elements, and ensure a dense packing with no deleted elements.

 The following diagram lays out what this index space might look like.